schemacrawler/SchemaCrawler-AI/.github/README.md

 ## About

-[SchemaCrawler]((https://www.schemacrawler.com/) is a free database schema discovery and comprehension tool.

-This project is a SchemaCrawler command plugin provides an MCP Server to allow AI agents to have an interactive way to interrogate your database schema metadata.
+**SchemaCrawler - AI** provides an MCP Server to allow AI agents to have an interactive way to interrogate your database schema metadata.
+It is based on [SchemaCrawler](https://www.schemacrawler.com/), which is a free database schema discovery and comprehension tool.

 ## Licensing

-SchemaCrawler - AI is licensed under the [Attribution-NonCommercial 4.0 International](https://creativecommons.org/licenses/by-nc/4.0/) license.
+**SchemaCrawler - AI** is licensed under the [Attribution-NonCommercial 4.0 International](https://creativecommons.org/licenses/by-nc/4.0/) license.

 ## Support

-SchemaCrawler - AI is not supported, unless you purchase a support incident.
+**SchemaCrawler - AI** is not supported, unless you purchase a support incident.
 Please see [Guidelines for Support](https://sualeh.github.io/SchemaCrawler/consulting.html) for details.